Hampi Itinerary: Complete Travel Guide (2 and 3 Days)

 What is the best time to visit Hampi?

-October to February is the best window: temperatures are 15-28 degrees C, the light is good for photography, and the Tungabhadra is not in flood.
+The best time to visit Hampi is October to February: temperatures are 15-28 degrees C, the light is good for photography, and the Tungabhadra is not in flood.
 Avoid April to June when daytime temperatures reach 40-45 degrees C and the granite surfaces are too hot to approach by 9 AM.

 How much does Hampi cost per day?